Our Journal

 Indexing

-The Journal of Visual Anthropology (RAV) is found in the European Reference Index for the Humanities and Social Sciences (ERIHPLUS).
+The Journal of Visual Anthropology is listed in the European Reference Index for the Humanities and Social Sciences (ERIHPLUS) and Latindex Catalog 2.0.

-All the collaborations and works sent to the RAV must abide by the editorial norms.
-Once received, the editorial team sends them to the members of the editorial board, who determine if they pass to the external arbitration phase (see IV Evaluation process).
+All contributions and papers submitted to the RAV must adhere to editorial standards.
+Once received, the editorial team sends them to the members of the editorial board, who determine whether they proceed to the external peer review phase (see IV.
+Evaluation Process).